neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 On December 6th, 2022, Neon released its branching feature and dropped the invite gate, welcoming everyone to try Neon's Free Tier.

-In the spring of 2023, Neon launched [paid plans](https://neon.tech/pricing) with new features like Project Sharing, [Autoscaling](/docs/introduction/autoscaling), and [Autosuspend](/docs/introduction/auto-suspend).
+In the first quarter of 2023, Neon launched [paid plans](https://neon.tech/pricing) with new features like Project Sharing, [Autoscaling](/docs/introduction/autoscaling), and [Autosuspend](/docs/introduction/auto-suspend).
 We also added support for US East (N. Virginia)

-In the summer of 2023, we released the [Neon CLI](/docs/reference/neon-cli).
+In the second quarter of 2023, we released the [Neon CLI](/docs/reference/neon-cli).
 New features included a configurable [history retention](/docs/introduction/point-in-time-restore) window as well as support for Postgres 16 and the Isreal (Tel Aviv) region.
 We also announced [SOC 2 Type 1](https://neon.tech/blog/soc2-type-1#our-journey-to-soc2) compliance.

-In the fall of 2023, we added [IP allowlisting](/docs/introduction/ip-allow), email signup, and [logical replication](/docs/introduction/logical-replication).
+In the third quarter of 2023, we added [IP allowlisting](/docs/introduction/ip-allow), email signup, and [logical replication](/docs/introduction/logical-replication).
 We also announced [SOC 2 Type 2](https://neon.tech/blog/soc2-type2) compliance.

-In the winter of 2024, we added support for the Asia Pacific (Sydney) region, [Branch Restore](/docs/guides/branch-restore) with Time Travel Assist, and new [Pricing](https://neon.tech/pricing) plans.
+In the fourth quarter of 2023, we added support for the Asia Pacific (Sydney) region, [Branch Restore](/docs/guides/branch-restore) with Time Travel Assist, and new [Pricing](https://neon.tech/pricing) plans.

 ## Technical Preview